 I’ve Been Returned to Light Duty Work.
 When Do I Get Temporary Partial Disability?

-Maryland workers' compensation law recognizes that the disability resulting from a work accident is not always, and in fact, is frequently not totally disabling.
-One post injury scenario involves a doctor determining the person cannot work in any capacity.
-The law refers to that status as being temporarily totally disabled, and the corresponding benefit class as "temporary total disability"
+Maryland workers’ compensation law recognizes that the disability resulting from a work accident is not always, and in fact, is frequently not totally disabling.
+One post-injury scenario involves a doctor determining the person cannot work in any capacity.
+The law refers to that status as being temporarily totally disabled, and the corresponding benefit class as “temporary total disability” As Attorney Eric T. Kirk will tell you.

 A frequently encountered scenario, though, is one in which the worker is not totally disabled, and can return to work, but with restrictions on their ability to: